ABOUT

 Hi, my name is Megumi (Meg) Kimoto.

-I’ve been working as a translator for 30+ years.
-The companies I worked for include Preqin, Mitsubishi Trust Bank, Principal Global Investors, Deloitte, Willis Towers Watson, Citibank, Solomon Brothers, and Morgan Grenfell.
+I've been working as a translator for over 30 years.
+The companies I've worked for include Preqin, Mitsubishi Trust Bank, Principal Global Investors, Deloitte, Willis Towers Watson, Citibank, Salomon Brothers, and Morgan Grenfell.

 1